HarmeetKaur04/Stock-Price-Prediction/README.md

 - **Data Preparation:** Sequences created from previous days' stock prices to predict future prices.

 ## Dataset
 The notebook treats stock prices as a time series challenge.
+10 years's data of google has taken from yahoo finance by using yfinance library.
 Data preprocessing includes splitting the dataset into training, testing, and validation sets (80%, 10%, and 10%, respectively).

 ## Key Steps
 1. **Moving Average Analysis:**